Skip to main content

 Given the studies showing an overpowering sympathetic system with inadequate parasympathetic activity, are your muscles getting the oxygen they need?
 No.

 Parraca’s team in Portugal assessed the amount of oxygen delivered before, during and after exercising the thigh muscle in fibromyalgia patients and healthy subjects.
-The healthy group showed an increase in oxygen consumption during the exercise, while there was virtually no change in the fibromyalgia group.
-Even at rest, the oxygen supply was significantly less in the patients.
+The healthy group showed an increase in oxygen consumption during the exercise, while there was virtually no change in the patient group.
+Even at rest, the oxygen supply was significantly less and contributing to exercise difficulties in fibromyalgia.

 Another finding by Parraca’s team shows that people with fibromyalgia experience a 50 percent drop in saliva secretion during exercise.7 Why is this important?
 Saliva flow is controlled by your parasympathetic system, and its dramatic decline is a sign of dysautonomia.
 It also explains why you may develop dry mouth when you exercise or overexert yourself.